ska-telescope/observation-execution-tool/docs/src/index.rst

 REST server
 -----------
 ``make rest`` starts the OET REST server.
 Details of the REST API can be found in :doc:`rest_api`.
-Instructions on how to use the REST client docs can be found here: :doc:`rest_client`.
+Instructions on how to use the REST client can be found here: :doc:`rest_client`.